mbakhoff/crypto-template/readme.md

 ## Tasks

-1. Have a classmate calculate the hash of a random number from 1-1000 and give you the hash.
+1. Have a classmate calculate the hash of a random number from 1-1000 and give you the hex-encoded hash.
    Write a program that finds the number given its hash (use brute force).
 2. Pick a random password and hash it with `PBKDF2WithHmacSHA256`.
    Find the iteration count that takes ~500ms on your machine.
 3. Write a program that takes two file names as command line arguments.
    The program should calculate the HMAC of the first file using the key in the second file and output the hex encoded result.
    Generate a file that contains 32 random bytes (for using as a key) and test the program.
-4. Write a program that takes a mode string ("encrypt" or "decrypt"), a filename and a password as command line arguments.
+4. Write a program that takes a mode string ("encrypt" or "decrypt"), two filenames (input and output) and a password as command line arguments.
-   The program should encrypt or decrypt the given file depending on the specified mode.
+   The program should encrypt or decrypt the input file depending on the specified mode.
    Generate the key from the password using PBKDF2, store the salt, iterations and IV with the encrypted data (in the beginning or end of the file).